fredericd/jquery-koha-flipster/README.md

 Install jQuery.Flipster js/css files on your Koha server.
 Required files are `jquery.flipster.min.js` and `jquery.flipster.min.css`.

 Install jQuery.koha.flipster on your Koha server.
-Just copy the file `jquery.koha.flipster.js`.
+Just copy file `jquery.koha.flipster.js` and `jquery.koha.flipster.css`, or the minified equivalents (-min files).

 Create at least one list of Koha biblio records with their biblionumber, title, and cover URL, as JSON file.
 This looks like this: